Enbridge Line 3 oil pipeline clears hurdles with Minnesota regulator

-WINNIPEG, Manitoba (Reuters) - Enbridge Inc’s Line 3 pipeline replacement cleared key hurdles on Monday, after a Minnesota regulator endorsed a revised environmental impact statement for the project.
+WINNIPEG, Manitoba (Reuters) - Enbridge Inc’s (ENB.TO) Line 3 pipeline replacement cleared key hurdles on Monday, after a Minnesota regulator endorsed a revised environmental impact statement for the project.

 The Minnesota Public Utilities Commission’s decision, followed by its approval of a certificate of need, is a victory for Canadian oil producers, who have been forced to curtail production in Alberta due to a shortage of pipeline capacity.